Download as pdf (BG)

 - When alternating between different ID sets (i.e. real sensors and simulator) the vehicle will forget the simulated IDs, making a relearning necessary (unplug the device, redo the 4th step).
 In most cases this will happen when switching from summer tires and real sensors to winter tires and simulator.

 When you are alternating between the simulator and real pressure sensors it is recommended to open the simulator device and take out the batteries.
 Their life will be noticeably extended.
-In any case, do not leave the simulator running in its designated spot when there are real sensors mounted!

 In the event of not being able to make it work please visit the website https://spooftpms.com – “Contact” section for assistance.
 I’ll be answering in English and Romanian.